Consider this the answer to “Hey Bren, can you recommend a good restaurant in Broward?”

 Lola’s on Harrison Here’s all you need to know: COCA COLA RIBS.
 Go.

 Louie K’s Club Sandwich Love at first bite.
 Remember these scenes from Seinfeld?
 Luckily, Louie K is not THAT strict, but there ARE some rules you must follow.
 For whatever reason, that reminds me of those Seinfeld episodes.
 This is a one-man show.
 All of it.
 Walk into the small shop, take an order form and pencil, fill it out completely, and turn it in.
-You have now officially placed your first (and certainly not last) order.
+You have now officially placed your first (and probably not last) order.
 Your sandwich creation will be meticulously prepared by Louie himself.
 While you wait, study the many Miami-freestyle celebrity photos on the wall and sway to the old school tunes playing at “the club.”
-I may or may not be featured in one the photos too!
+I may or may not be featured in one the pictures too!
 Hmmm.
 Once you receive your order, sit back, enjoy, and be forever hooked!

 Mustard Seed Bistro My home base.
 My go-to.
 My one.
 This unexpected find is in a strip mall.
 Thankfully, once you are inside you will forget all about its location and fall in love with the menu.
 Expert tip: call by 1 pm to reserve your special cupcakes for dessert.
 Don’t say you weren’t warned.